U.S. Company Formation

 Important Notice

 BizHouston / Orsa Consulting LLC is not a law firm or CPA firm.
 We provide operational support and coordination for company formation.
-Legal documents (Operating Agreement, Bylaws, contracts) require a licensed attorney.
-Tax structure and accounting require a licensed CPA.
-BizHouston does not provide legal or tax advice.
+Legal documents (Operating Agreement, Bylaws, contracts) require a licensed attorney, and tax structure and accounting require a licensed CPA.
+BizHouston does not provide legal, tax or financial advice, and outcomes are not guaranteed.

 Frequently Asked Questions